Wireless network troubleshooter

 If your wireless card is inside your computer, make sure that the wireless switch is turned on (if it has one).
 Laptops often have wireless switches that you can toggle by pressing a combination of keyboard keys.

-Open the Terminal, type nm-tool and press Enter.
+Open the Terminal, type nmcli device and press Enter.

-This will display information about your network hardware and connection status.
-Look down the list of information and see if there is a section related to the wireless network adapter.
-The information for each network device is separated by a row of dashes.
-If you find the line State: connected in the section for your wireless adapter, it means that it is working and connected to your wireless router.
+This will display information about your network interfaces and connection status.
+Look down the list of information and see if there is an item related to the wireless network adapter.
+If the state is connected, it means that the adapter is working and connected to your wireless router.

 If you are connected to your wireless router, but you still cannot access the internet, your router may not be set up correctly, or your Internet Service Provider (ISP) maybe experiencing some technical problems.
 Review your router and ISP setup guides to make sure the settings are correct, or contact your ISP for support.

-If the information from nm-tool did not indicate that you were connected to the network, click Next to proceed to the next portion of the troubleshooting guide.
+If the information from nmcli device did not indicate that you were connected to the network, click Next to proceed to the next portion of the troubleshooting guide.